tehgin/lamp_install/README.md

-# lamp_install
-LAMP Stack Installation Script
+# LAMP Stack Installation Script (lamp_install)

-This was made to install a LAMP stack within a clean Ubuntu 14.04 environment.

-* Checks for already installed software within the stack.
+This script will install all of the necessary software required for a LAMP stack.
+It will check to see if any software has already been installed.
+No user input is required after execution.

+Works On:
+* Ubuntu 12.04
+* Ubuntu 14.04